senShagor/boostrap-1st-project/README.md

 # 🏠 Roofer AGC - Responsive Business Website

-A modern and responsive business landing page built using HTML, CSS, Bootstrap, and JavaScript.
+A modern and responsive business landing page built using HTML, CSS and  Bootstrap.
 This project showcases a clean UI with multiple sections including Hero, Services, Blog, and Contact.

 ## 📸 Preview